MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/Import-Module.md

 When invoked from another module, `Import-Module` cmdlet imports the commands in a module, including commands from nested modules, into the caller's session state.

+> [!TIP]
+> You should avoid calling `Import-Module` from within a module.
+Instead, declare the target module
+> as a nested module in the parent module's manifest.
+Declaring nested modules improves the
+> discoverability of dependencies.

 The **Global** parameter is equivalent to the **Scope** parameter with a value of Global.

 To restrict the commands that a module exports, use an `Export-ModuleMember` command in the script